Data-Driven Feature Tracking for Event Cameras With and Without Frames: Method

-To adapt the network to real events, we introduce a novel pose supervision loss solely based on ground truth poses of a calibrated camera.
-The ground truth poses can easily be obtained for sparse timesteps $t_j$ using structure-from-motion algorithms, e.g., COLMAP~\cite{colmap_sfm}, or by an external motion capture system.
+\textbf{Pose Supervision} To adapt the network to real events, we introduce a novel pose supervision loss solely based on ground truth poses of a calibrated camera.
+The ground truth poses can be obtained for sparse timesteps $t_j$ using structure-from-motion algorithms, e.g., COLMAP~\cite{colmap_sfm}, possibly combined with inertial measurements~\cite{cioffi2022continuous} or by an external motion capture system to achieve high robustness in challenging scenarios.
 Since our supervision strategy relies on the triangulation of 3D points based on poses, it can only be applied in static scenes.
 In the first step of the fine-tuning, our network predicts multiple feature tracks for one sequence.
-For each predicted track $i$, we compute the corresponding 3D point $\mathbf{X}_i$ using the direct linear transform~\cite{abdel2015direct}.
-Specifically, for each feature location $\mathbf{x_j}$, we can write the projection equation assuming a pinhole camera model using the camera pose, represented as a rotation matrix $\mathbf{R}_{t_j}$ and a translation vector $\mathbf{T}_{t_j}$, at timestep $t_j$, and the calibration matrix $\mathbf{K}$, see~\cref{eq:proj}.
-The resulting projection matrix can be expressed as matrix $\mathbf{M}_j$ consisting of column vectors $\mathbf{m^k}_{j}^T$ with $k \in \{1, 2, 3\}$.

-Using the direct linear transform, we can reformulate the projection equations as the homogenous linear system in~\cref{eq:homog_sys}.
-By using SVD, we obtain the 3D point $\mathbf{X}_j$, which minimizes the least square error of~\cref{eq:homog_sys}.

-Once the 3D position of $\mathbf{X}_i$ is computed, we can find the reprojected pixel point $\mathbf{\Tilde{x}}_j$ for each timestep $t_j$ using perspective projection~\cref{eq:proj}.
-The final pose supervision loss is then constructed based on the predicted feature $\mathbf{\hat{x}_{j}}$ and the reprojected feature $\mathbf{\Tilde{x}}_j$ for each available camera pose at timestep $t_j$, as visualized in~\cref{fig:supervision_triangulation}.
-As in the supervised setting of~\cref{loss_reproj_end}, we use a truncated loss which excludes the loss contribution if the reprojected feature is outside of the event patch.
+For each predicted track $i$, we compute the corresponding 3D point $\mathbf{X}_i$ using the direct linear transform~\cite{abdel2015direct}, which is explained in the supplementary.
+Once the 3D position of $\mathbf{X}_i$ is computed, we can find the reprojected pixel point $\mathbf{\Tilde{x}}_j$ for each timestep $t_j$.
+The final pose supervision loss is then constructed based on the predicted feature $\mathbf{\hat{x}_{j}}$ and the reprojected feature $\mathbf{\Tilde{x}}_j$ for each available camera pose at timestep $t_j$, as visualized in Fig.~\ref{fig:supervision_triangulation}.
+As in the supervised setting of Eq.~\ref{loss_reproj_end}, we use a truncated loss, which excludes the loss contribution if the reprojected feature is outside of the event patch.